sunnysingh/drawshare/README.md

 To save extra development time, data fetching was done via the [Feathers Client](https://docs.feathersjs.com/api/client.html#node).
 This could be drammatically improved in terms of security by not persisting the authentication token (JWT) to localStorage.
 Instead, the JWT should be stored in a secure HTTP-only cookie.
 [React Query](https://react-query.tanstack.com/) could also be used here to add caching and simplify state management of data.

+Also while I attempted to write components to be testable (mainly by abstracting logic to hooks), actually writing tests with [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com/) would probably uncover more issues that would help improve the codebase.

 ## Backend

+Located in the `api` directory.
 Major parts of the file structure:

 ```
 .